ms3od/FirstRepo/README.md

 you mostly are not going to find something interesting or usefull for your use case.
 ## Join me!
 If you'd like to share this journey with me you can DM me on [Discord](https://discordapp.com/channels/@me/1268170235886833685/)
+(I guess you'll have to be noobie as I am, and especially a workaholic)